Regularisation of Neural Networks by Enforcing Lipschitz Continuity: Computing the Lipschitz Constant

 which, due to the associativity of matrix multiplication, can be broken down into two steps:

 and

 When $W$ is the matrix in Equation~\ref{eq:true-conv-op}, the expressions given in Equations~\ref{eq:power-forward} and \ref{eq:power-backward} correspond to a forward propagation and a backwards propagation through a convolutional layer, respectively.
 Thus, if we replace these matrix multiplication with convolution and transposed convolution operations respectively, as implemented in many deep learning frameworks, the spectral norm can be computed efficiently.
 Note that only a single vector must undergo the forward and backward propagation operations, rather than an entire batch of instances.
 This means, for most cases, only a small increase in runtime will be incurred by using this method.
 It also automatically takes into account the padding and stride hyperparameters used by the convolutional layer.
+In contrast to the reshaping method used by \citet{yoshida2017} and \citet{miyato2018}, the approach we use is capable of computing the spectral norm of a convolutional layer exactly if it is run until convergence.